 The Precanon

-Mary, Jesus, and the Disciples in the Qur'an
+Mary, Jesus, the Holy Spirit, and the Disciples in the Qur'an

-Key Qur'anic passages on Mary, Jesus, his mission, and the disciples who followed him.
+Key Qur'anic passages on Mary, Jesus, the Holy Spirit, his mission, and the disciples who followed him.

 The Qur'an speaks of Mary and Jesus with exceptional clarity and honor.
-Mary is presented as chosen, purified, and devoted to God — and her importance is underscored by a remarkable distinction: an entire chapter of the Qur'an is named after her, Maryam (Chapter 19).
-Jesus is presented as the Messiah, born by God's command, strengthened with signs, and sent as a messenger to the Children of Israel.
+Mary is presented as chosen, purified, and devoted to God — and her importance is marked by a remarkable distinction: an entire chapter of the Qur'an is named after her, Maryam (Chapter 19).
+Jesus is presented as the Messiah, born by God's command, strengthened with the Holy Spirit, supported by signs, and sent as a messenger to the Children of Israel.
 The disciples, too, appear in the Qur'anic account as those who answered his call and declared themselves helpers in the cause of God.

-The passages below gather some of the clearest Qur'anic texts on Mary, Jesus, and the disciples.
-Read together, they form a consistent portrait: Mary as a model of purity and faith, Jesus as a mighty prophet and Messiah, and the disciples as believers who stood beside him.
+The passages below gather some of the clearest Qur'anic texts on Mary, Jesus, the Holy Spirit, and the disciples.
+Taken together, they form a consistent portrait: Mary as a model of purity and faith, Jesus as a mighty prophet and Messiah strengthened by God, and the disciples as believers who stood beside him.

 Mary Chosen and Given Glad Tidings